andymcgunagle/git-and-github-notes/README.md

   - Changes in file **b** will be indicated with a plus sign: `+++ b/README.md`
   - "lineChunkBegins, numberOfLinesInChunk" in file **a** (minus sign) and file **b** (plus sign): `@@ -100,4 +100,8 @@`

-- `git diff HEAD`: Lists *all* changes in the working tree since your last commit (staged and unstanged changes).
+- `git diff HEAD`: Lists *all* changes in the working tree since your last commit (staged and unstaged changes).
   - Can add the file name to view changes in a specific file.

 - `git diff --staged` or `git diff --cached`: Lists the changes between the staging area and the last commit (shows all the changes that would be included if you were to commit at that moment).